 This is my sahti recipe adapted for typical homebrewing equipment.
 I have refined it based on my own taste, various brewing experiments and conversations with renowned sahti masters.
 Thus this is not a classic family recipe, but nevertheless it produces a good example of today’s Finnish homebrewed sahti.
 The recipe comes with plenty practical farmhouse brewing tips which largely apply to brewing of koduõlu, gotlandsdricke, maltøl and kaimiškas as well.

 In this text I will concentrate on practical brewing issues.
 For a general overview of brewing traditions read Sahti and Related Ancient Farmhouse Ales.
 If you are interested in brewing historical beers, see History of Farmhouse Ales to learn how sahti relates to medieval ales or viking age ales.
+For practical tips on farmhouse yeast, see my Practical Guide to Kveik and Other Farmhouse Yeast.

 Brewing sahti is not difficult, but it requires a mindset different than modern brewing: